- Optimizely Classic

 Want to see a quick overview of the Results page?
 Watch our short overview video.

 Results page features (including segmentation, custom reports, and annotation) vary based on your Optimizely plan type.
-If what you see doesn’t match what’s in this article, or you want to learn more about what’s available, please refer to our pricing matrix.
+If what you see doesn’t match what’s in this article, or you want to learn more about what’s available, please refer to our Optimizely Classic packages matrix.

 Fundamentally, on the Results page, you’re looking at how each variation performed, measured by each goal in your experiment.
 The variation that was most successful at achieving the goal is the winner.